sultanul-ovi/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-Basic sample codes for different data structures and algorithms in various languages
+Sample codes for different data structures and algorithms in various languages

 ## Languages